domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Off the radar/on the radar
 Off the table/on the table
 Off to the races
-Off to the races
 Off-the-shelf
 On the radar
-On the same page
 On the same page
 OoO: Out of Office
 OpEx